 For the mountain biker, trails can be found just a short drive away in Exeter (about 30 minutes) at Arcadia Park.
 The park consists of over 12,000 acres of land, showcasing the best nature preserve in Rhode Island.
 The 30 miles of trails are maintained by The Appalachian Mountain Club and the Department of Environmental Management, with 12 parking lots located throughout the area.

-Whether you want to just bike around town, out on Ocean Drive, or off-island, Newport and the surrounding towns have something to offer.
+Whether you want to just bike around town, out on Ocean Drive, or off-island, Newport and the surrounding towns have something to offer and are definitely bike-friendly.
 These area bike shops can assist you with rentals and more information about touring the Ocean State.
 More Information About Biking Around Newport.

 Not just your average scooters here - Scooter World offers a fun and easy ride with their new trike bikes.
 Three wheels means they are completely stable and you can fit 2 passengers in each car.
 Loads of fun for people of all ages.
 If you prefer the traditional scooter, they've also got plenty of shiny new scooters from which to choose.
 Rent by the hour, partial or full-day.
 Highly recommended way to see all of Newport and take in the ocean air!

-Whether you want to rent a bike, buy one or just have some service done on your own bike, Ten Speed Spokes is conveniently located next to the Visitor's Center right off America's Cup Avenue at the entrance to town.
+NEW!
+E-bike rentals!
+Whether you want to rent a bike or e-bike, buy one or just have some service done on your own bike, Ten Speed Spokes is conveniently located next to the Visitor's Center right off America's Cup Avenue at the entrance to town.
 Inside you'll find exceptional service, a wide array of bikes to choose from, and convenient access to downtown Newport and its waterfront activities.